Jesus used short stories, known as parables, to teach spiritual truths and about the Kingdom of God.

 Jesus was saying we need to prepare ourselves here on earth so that we will not miss out on the Heavenly Wedding Feast.

-The Ten bridesmaids represents ourselves who need to get ready for the second coming of the heavenly Bridegroom.
-Oil is used in scripture to represent the Holy Spirit and we need to be filled with Him in abundance in our lives so that we will remain in tune with God.
+The ten bridesmaids represent ourselves who need to get ready for the second coming of the heavenly Bridegroom.
+Oil is used in Scripture to represent the Holy Spirit and we need to be filled with the Holy Spirit in abundance in our lives so that we will remain in tune with God.

-Jesus taught numerous parables, sayings, and warnings spread over four to six days before His crucifixion.
+Jesus taught numerous parables, up in to Matthew 12 Jesus taught plainly after being rejected by the leaders Jesus taught in parables. sayings, and warnings spread over four to six days before His crucifixion.
 See Matthew 21:23-25:46.

 The Parable of the Ten Virgins or the Ten Bridesmaids